 Keep records

 SMSF trustees are required by law to keep records of all transactions associated with their funds, including those relating to pension phase payments.
 These will also help your accountant to establish your fund's tax position.
+This means you'll need to be organised, even if you are retiring.

 Wills and estate planning

 Whether your SMSF is in accumulation or pension phase (or in transition), the rules of your SMSF may allow you to nominate a dependent to receive a lump sum or continue receiving your pension after your death (referred to as a reversionary pension).
+You can also nominate for your estate to receive a lump sum payment on your death, with that payment to be distributed according to your will.

 Consulting an estate planner or lawyer is the best way to ensure the assets and funds in your SMSF are distributed accordingly after your death.